KedarChandulur/EscapeRoom_QuizBased/README.md

 After import some scripts get replaced with the package scripts, you need to go to github/git and discard the changes.

 Finally you can test the Main Scene now or open any other scripts if needed.

+# Additional Info
+This game is the third of three I created as part of a course during my master's program.

+For the design of Escape Room, I utilized the Triadic Game Design framework to balance the World of Reality, the World of Meaning, and the World of Play.

+The programming was done in Unity using C#, adhering to SOLID principles and incorporating various software design patterns.

+I employed the Singleton design pattern for the managers and used events to manage most of the game's functionality.

+To incorporate the quiz part of the game, I used a free API to fetch random questions and parsing the responses with JSON.

+For openable items like doors and windows, I implemented an inheritance script called Openable.
+The Openable script provides base functionality, with derived classes potentially adding special functionalities depending on their specific requirements.